mt-mods/led_marquee/README.md

 * "off_multi" turns all panels in a lineup off
 * "allon_multi" turns on all LEDs of all panels in a lineup.

-A byte value of 0 to 7 will change colors (i.e. string.char(0 to 7) ).
-You can select from red (0), orange, yellow, green, cyan, blue, purple, or magenta (7).
+A byte value of 0 to 30 will change colors (i.e. string.char(0 to 30) ).
+Color values 0 to 11 are:

+Red (0), orange, yellow, lime, green, aqua, cyan, sky blue, blue, violet, magenta, or red-violet (11)

+Colors 12 to 23 are the same as 0 to 11, but lower brightness.

+Colors 23 - 30 are white, light grey, medium grey, dim grey, light blue, brown, and pink.

 The left-most/"master" panel will remember the last color used, and defaults to red.

 You can use "get" and "getstr" to read the one character from the connected panel.
 These messages will not read the other panels in the lineup.